terrapower/armi/doc/user/inputs/blueprints.rst

   enrichment (mass frac.), zirconium mass frac, and any additional options required to fully define the material loaded in the component.
 The material definitions in the material library define valid modifications for them.

+nozzleType
+  This is a string that identifies what type of inlet nozzle an assembly has.
+This parameter could be used in an implementation of a thermal-hydraulics solver with flow orificing to apply different pressure loss coefficients and/or flow rates to different types of assemblies.

   .. exec::
       from armi.materials import Material